polyfony-inc/polyfony/README.md

 }
 ```

 The validation occurs when `->set()` is invoked and will throw exceptions.

-Note that you don't have to include `NULL` or `EMPTY` values in your validators to allow them.
+Note that you don't have to include `NULL` or `EMPTY` values in your validators to allow them. `NULL/NOT NULL` are to be configured in your database, so that the framework knows which column can, and cannot be null.
-Instead, allow NULL values for that column in the Table configuration of your database engine,
-the framework will import that information (and cache it, so empty the cache if you change `NULL`/`NOT NULL` of certain fields in the database).

 ### [Router](https://github.com/polyfony-inc/polyfony/wiki/Reference#class-polyfonyrouter)